 Clinical Director – LiCSW, LADC1Jane has been working in the field of mental health and addictions for over 30 years, and on the Gould Farm Clinical Team since 2004.
 She has been Clinical Director of the team since 2006.
 A graduate of Smith School for Social Work, she is licensed in social work and addictions, with additional certifications in both Trauma and Women’s Relational Theory of Mental Health.
 She has as an on-going passion for beneficial new therapies and work in the area of mental health care, as well as an on-going, and long-standing, passion for how people relate to issues of inclusion and the shame resulting from stigma – both for the individual and as a culture.
 Being part of a multifaceted team is for her both a privilege and a boon, especially the opportunities it allows to explore and introduce the exciting principles of therapies like Open Dialogue, which enhance the Gould Farm network of support around Guests.
 She especially values the opportunity working at Gould Farm gives her to work with Guests as they recover from whatever crisis brought them to the Farm and for the way in which the use of her skills, expertise and experience in Gould Farm’s residential setting allows her to accompany people as they grow and change in their individual recovery.
 She is privileged too in the way her work with both staff and Guests challenges her to personally grow and change.
 Jane’s own recovery journey brought her to this work, and to Gould Farm where she has happily found the freedom and an ideal setting to indulge her love of gardening and animals.
 She is also sustained by friendships, by her own personal networks of support and connection with the seasons and nature provided by living and working on Gould Farm.Read more

-LiCSW – Director of AdmissionsTamara has been working in the field of mental health for over 10 years.
+LiCSW – Director of AdmissionsTamara has worked at Gould Farm for many years, first as a clinician and now as the Admissions Director.
 She has a BA in psychology from Hunter College and graduated with honors with her Masters in Social Work from the Hunter College School of Social Work in New York City.
-She values living and working in a community that takes an integrative holistic approach to helping others and she loves walking along side guests in their journey of recovery.
-Tamara’s husband Nathan also works on the farm and they live with their two daughters.Read more
+She also serves as an associate to takes an integrative holistic approach to helping others.
+Tamara enjoys working with families and guests from the first phone call through transition.
+She lives on the farm with her family.Read more

 MD – PsychiatristJesse has been the consulting Psychiatrist at Gould Farm since 2003.
 He earned his medical degree from Mayo Medical School in Rochester, Minnesota, in 1998.
 He completed his Internship and Residency in Adult Psychiatry at The Cambridge Hospital, and then a four-year Fellowship in Advanced Psychiatry at The Austen Riggs Center in 2005.
 He has been Board Certified by the American Board of Psychiatry and Neurology since 2003.
 He is an affiliate staff member of the Berkshire Medical Center and the Austen Riggs Center, and supervises Psychiatry Residents in long-term psychotherapy.
 Jesse loves how Gould Farm joins the traditional and powerful healing of community and work with new evidence based practices in medicine.
 He feels invigorated and rejuvenated by his day at Gould Farm each week and values the role of this community in his life.Read more